Impcat/NYT-Spelling-Bee-Cheat/README.md

 Use this to cheat in [New York Times spelling bee!](https://www.nytimes.com/puzzles/spelling-bee)

-Note - certain words that are generated are not accept by the game
+Note - certain words that are generated are not accept by the game .
+The word list they use is not public

 # Installation Instructions: